-Day 1- Everyone met at the hostel in Cuzco at 7¨30 in the morning, three hours later we arrived at the point where the mountain biking would begin.
-Everyone strapped on their knee and elbow pads, grabbed a helmet and picked out their bikes before we took off.
-The view down the mountain was stellar.
-I can´t remember how long the ride was…I´m guessing 3-4 hours, but it was very easy and only one person fell off the bike, because he was trying to take a picture while riding.
+Everyone met at the hostel in Cuzco at 7:30 am, three hours later we arrived at the point where the mountain biking would begin.
+Everyone strapped on their knee and elbow pads grabbed a helmet and picked out their bikes before we took off.
+The view down the mountain was absolutely incredible.
+I can´t remember how long the ride was…I´m guessing 3-4 hours, but it was very easy and only one person fell off the bike because he was trying to take a picture while riding.

-Day 2- This was our trekking day… it was supposed to be an 8 hour trek to a town called Santa Theresa, but our group cheated, and after lunch we cut the walk short and took a cab to the hot springs.
+This was our trekking day… it was supposed to be an eight-hour trek to a town called Santa Theresa, but our group cheated, and after lunch, we cut the walk short and took a cab to the hot springs.
 The walk was a bit intense for my taste, but there were lots of places to stop and buy water and snacks.
 We walked by a Coca plantation and took several breaks to take pictures.
 Jumping into the hot springs was so relaxing after the long walk, and I was grateful Chris volunteered to take my stuff in his bag!
-Did I mention our group was awesome, because they were!
+Did I mention our group was awesome because they were!

-Day 4– It´s tough to wake up so early in the morning, but when your walking to Machu Picchu, who cares!
+It´s tough to wake up so early in the morning, but when your walking to Machu Picchu, who cares!
 The walk up the mountains was brutal… I trailed behind everyone, but to be honest I thought I was going to pass out a few times.
 Chris ran up the stairs and forgot he had his passport in my bag.
-Our friend Jennifer told him it was best to get to the top before sunrise, because there aren´t that many people inside Machu Picchu, but he got stuck outside MP because he didn´t have any identification or his ticket on him.
+Our friend Jennifer told him it was best to get to the top before sunrise because there aren´t that many people inside Machu Picchu at that time.
+Unfortunately, he got stuck outside the gate because he didn´t have any identification or his ticket on him.
 He was not happy when he had to wait an hour for me.
 Oops!

-I´m bummed my camera broke during the trek, but my sister took plenty of pics I´m sure you have probably seen all over facebook.
+I´m bummed my camera broke during the trek, but my sister took plenty of pics.
 That experience was so much fun, I would do it again in a heartbeat!